asseco-voice/laravel-json-query-builder/README.md

 JSON key-value pair.
 - It is possible to search by related models using ``.`` as a divider i.e.
 `"relation.column": "operator value")`. **Note** this will execute a `WHERE EXISTS`, it will not filter resulting relations if included within relations.
+To do a ``WHERE NOT EXISTS`` you can ue `!relation.column`.
 - ``operator`` is one of the available main operators for querying (listed [below](#main-operators))
 - ``values`` is a semicolon (`;`) separated list of values (i.e. `"column": "=value;value2;value3"`) which